Christian Bohr

-Christian Harald Lauritz Peter Emil Bohr (14 February 1855 - 3 February 1911) was a Danish physician, father of the physicist and Nobel laureate Niels Bohr, as well as the mathematician and football player Harald Bohr and grandfather of another physicist and Nobel laureate Aage Bohr.
+Christian Harald Lauritz Peter Emil Bohr (14 February 1855 – 3 February 1911) was a Danish physician, father of the physicist and Nobel laureate Niels Bohr, as well as the mathematician and football player Harald Bohr and grandfather of another physicist and Nobel laureate Aage Bohr.
 He married Ellen Adler in 1881.

 Personal life

 He wrote his first scientific paper, "Om salicylsyrens indflydelse på kødfordøjelsen" ("On salicylic acid's influence on the digestion of meat"), at the age of 22.
 He received his medical degree in 1880, studied under Carl Ludwig at University of Leipzig, took a Ph.D. in physiology and was appointed professor of physiology at the University of Copenhagen in 1886.

 Christian Bohr is buried in the Assistens Kirkegård.

 Physiology

-In 1891, he was the first to characterize dead space.
+In 1891, he was the first to characterize the physiological dead space in pulmonary respiration, i.e., the inhaled air volume not involved in gas exchange.